-This kitchen is designed to be comfortable, compact and easy to maneuver day to day yet the layout of the perimeter island allows for extra work space as well as unlimited entertaining possibilities.
+This kitchen is designed to be comfortable, compact, and easy to maneuver day to day, yet the layout of the perimeter island allows for extra work space and unlimited entertaining possibilities.